thunderpush/thunderpush/docs/source/index.rst

     topics/server-api

 :doc:`topics/server-api`
-    Learn how to use the HTTP API and see the list of all available commands.
+    Learn how to use the HTTP API and see the list of all the available endpoints.

 .. _section-basics: